-[Update: Google Countersues] Sonos is suing Google for allegedly stealing patented speaker technology
+[Update 2: New Lawsuit] Sonos is suing Google for allegedly stealing patented speaker technology

 The smart speaker space is one of the hottest battlegrounds in the tech world right now.
 These devices have slowly made their way into millions of homes across the globe, giving the companies behind them ecosystem lock-in power and access to tons of information.
 Google has become a major player in this market, but Sonos is claiming that Google stole their technology in order to do so.

-The New York Times is reporting that Sonos has filed two lawsuits against Google.
+The New York Times is reporting (via The Verge) that Sonos has filed two lawsuits against Google.
 Sonos claims Google stole its multiroom speaker technology after a 2013 partnership.
 On top of that, the company is asking for a sales ban on the products that have benefited from Google’s alleged IP theft, which includes phones, laptops, and speakers.

 The 2013 partnership allowed Sonos speakers to support Google Play Music, but Sonos is claiming Google used patented technology in the Chromecast Audio, Google Home devices, and Pixel devices.
 Sonos also says Google subsidized the products that used their technology, greatly undercutting Sonos’ more expensive products.
 The company says it warned Google about this in 2016, 2018, and last year, accusing the company of infringing on 100 patents.